-For the D^2EPC, only Level 3 is considered (testing after occupant entry and furnishing) taking into account the project's demonstration cases (already occupied for residential or commercial purposes).
+In the scope of D^2EPC, Level 3 is implemented to the different pilot case studies (testing after occupant entry and furnishing) taking into account the project's demonstration cases (already occupied for residential or commercial purposes).

 The HC&W indicators are part of the dynamic indicators to be delivered within D^2EPC.
-Their calculation will be materialised through a Dynamic KPI engine integrated in the D^2EPC Calculation Engine (T4.1).
-The project's common repository will guarantee the continuous and sufficient real time and historic data provision towards an accurate delivery of the KPI results.
+Their calculation is materialised through a Dynamic KPI engine integrated in the D^2EPC Calculation Engine (T4.1).
+The project's common repository guarantees the continuous and sufficient real time and historic data provision towards an accurate delivery of the KPI results.
 Figure 2 provides a conceptual representation of the overall hybrid methodology.